Galle International Stadium: History

 Renovation of the Galle International Stadium began on 8 May 2006.
 The ambitious renovation involved numerous new buildings, including a new pavilion and a media centre.
 The seating capacity for spectators was also increased.
 The re-constructed stadium was opened by President Mahinda Rajapakse on 17 December 2007.
-After the re-opening of the stadium, the first Test match was held between Sri Lanka and England on the same day, which resulted in a draw.
+On the same day as the re-opening of the stadium started the first Test match between Sri Lanka and England, which ended in a draw.

 The Galle Stadium is also noted for the fact that in 2010 it was the stadium that hosted the last match of arguably one of the finest cricketers produced by Sri Lanka, Muttiah Muralitharan.
 Muralitharan needed eight wickets to reach the 800 Test wickets mark.
 His first wicket of the match and 793rd casualty overall was Sachin Tendulkar.
 He then took a further four wickets in the first innings of that Test match.
 In the second innings, he took two wickets quickly, but had to bowl a long spell to finally get his 800th wicket, which was that of Pragyan Ojha, who was caught by Mahela Jayawardene at first slip.

 On 11 March 2017, the stadium witnessed another milestone for one of the greatest ever left-arm spinners.
-Rangana Herath became the most successful left-arm spinner in test cricket history by surpassing 362 wickets by Daniel Vettori after he dismissed Bangladeshi Litton Das.
+Rangana Herath became the most successful left-arm spinner in Test cricket history by surpassing 362 wickets by Daniel Vettori after he dismissed Bangladeshi Litton Das.

 In June 2017, Sri Lanka Cricket announced that Galle will host its first One-Day International after 20 years, when Zimbabwe tour Sri Lanka.
 The first two ODIs were held on 30 June and 2 July.
-In the first ODI, Zimbabwe won the match posting the highest ODI chase ever in Sri Lankan soil.
+In the first ODI, Zimbabwe won the match posting the highest ODI chase ever on Sri Lankan soil.
 The first ODI century at the venue was scored by Zimbabwean opener Solomon Mire in that match.